Back

 Potential for Abusive Practices

-The SEC and other regulatory bodies have expressed concerns about potential abusive practices within dark pools.
-One such practice is front-running, where a broker might use knowledge of a forthcoming large transaction to make trades in advance of that transaction to profit from the resulting price movements.
+Potential abusive activities in dark pools have raised questions from the SEC and other regulatory agencies.
+Front-running is one such technique wherein a broker can utilize information of an upcoming significant transaction to execute trades in advance of that transaction, therefore profiting from the following price swings.
 While illegal, the secretive nature of dark pools can make such activities easier to conceal, thus posing challenges for regulators.

 Regulatory Challenges and Reforms